 2. Temptation building

 Another strategy to get work done better is by using temptation building.
-This works by linking an action you want to do with an action you need to do thus ensuring that the fun stuff is done along with what’s important.
+This works by linking an action you want to do with an activity you need to do thus ensuring that the fun stuff is done along with what’s important.
 Win-Win situation for both goals.

 The gym uses this technique quite often.
-Cardio machines have a virtual reality TV in front of it, so every time you do cardio(need task) you simultaneously watch something (want task), it creates entertainment while working out.
+Cardio machines have a virtual reality TV in front of it, so every time you do cardio(need task) you simultaneously watch something (want task), which creates entertainment while working out.
 A great strategy now used by many companies too.